AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/titan-basics/workspace-windows.md

 ![Capture Settings Window](/docs/images/Camera-movements-in-Capture-Visualiser-Workspace-Window.png)

-The **Context Menu** button is only shown on Sapphire Touch and Titan Go, and gives a drop down menu at the top of the window showing the context menu buttons which relate to the current window.
+The <strong>Context Menu</strong> button is only shown on Sapphire Touch and Titan Go, and gives a drop down menu at the top of the window showing the context menu buttons which relate to the current window.